 The printer’s color space will generally be smaller then the image’s color space, often resulting in colors that can’t be reproduced.
 The rendering intent you choose attempts to compensate for these out-of-gamut colors.

-- (Optional) To achieve colors in print that more closely resemble the bright and saturated look of onscreen colors in Lightroom, select Print Adjustment.
+(Optional) To achieve colors in print that more closely resemble the bright and saturated look of onscreen colors in Lightroom Classic CC, select Print Adjustment.
 Then, drag the Brightness and Contrast sliders.

 Dragging the Brightness and Contrast sliders produces tone curve adjustments.
 These adjustments do not preview onscreen.
 It may take some experimentation to determine what settings work best for your individual photos and your specific printer.